Target (observed) data#

 Below, we show snippets of the contents of a model_out_tbl with example forecast submissions and the corresponding oracle output for each output_type.
 We highlight two points about these objects:

-• The reference_date and horizon columns are included in the model outputs, but they are not included in the oracle output.
+• The reference_date and horizon columns are included in the model outputs but not in the oracle output (although they could be included if specified under the global or dataset-specific observable unit properties).

 • In this example, the oracle output for the mean, median, quantile, and sample output types are all the same, and they contain <NA> values for the output_type_id.
 In a hub without pmf or cdf output types, the output_type and output_type_id columns could be omitted and this duplication could be eliminated.